Utah will recognize the unions of more than 1,400 gay couples that were performed before the U.S. Supreme Court ruled the marriages be put on hold.

-Reuters reported on Thursday that the nation's largest gay rights group, Human Rights Campaign, sent a letter to U.S. Attorney General Eric Holder asking that the couples be recognized.
+Reuters reported on Thursday that the nation’s largest gay rights group, Human Rights Campaign, sent a letter to U.S. Attorney General Eric Holder asking that the couples to be recognized.

 According to the Associated Press, Holder will recognize the Utah marriages that took place before the Supreme Court ruling.

 The recognition will allow same-sex couples to receive eligibility for federal benefits.

 On Dec.
 20, the state of Utah legalized gay marriage when a federal district judge ruled that a ban on the marriages was unconstitutional.
 His ruling was then put on hold by the Supreme Court this week.

 The case will be appealed before the 10th Circuit Court of Appeals in Denver.

 So far, 17 other states in the country have already legalized same-sex marriages.

 At Large Senior Editor, Temple University graduate, Philadelphia resident and avid sports fan.